What’s next after winning the DV Lottery

 Your travel arrangement and expenses are all YOUR responsibilities; the U. S. Government has no part in it.

-For detailed explanation and a clear understanding of how Diversity Visa cases get processed, read this article.
+For detailed explanation and a clear understanding of how Diversity Visa cases get scheduled for interview, read this article.

 Wishing you all the best!